OfficeDev/office-js-docs/reference/word/range.md

 });
 ```

-#### Additional information
+*Additional information*
 Read [Create better add-ins for Word with Office Open XML](https://msdn.microsoft.com/en-us/library/office/dn423225.aspx) for guidance on working with OOXML.

 ### insertParagraph(paragraphText: string, insertLocation: InsertLocation)
-Inserts a paragraph into the range at the specified location.
+Inserts a paragraph at the specified location.
 The insertLocation value can be 'Before' or 'After'.

 #### Syntax
 ```js